 Hulu with Live TV is nothing like traditional cable or satellite TV, so it takes some adjusting.

-For $40 a month, I think the content that’s available with Hulu’s live TV streaming service sets it apart from the competitors.
+For around $50 a month, I think the content that’s available with Hulu’s live TV streaming service sets it apart from the competitors.
 I never feel like there’s “nothing on TV.”

 Hulu with Live TV: Pros and cons